yverdon/geocity/README.md

 `docker-compose run web python manage.py fixturize` is interactive and can use some arguments as :

 - `--help` : Shows description of command and available arguments
-- `--list` : List available files to be used as fixturize
+- `--list` : List available files to be used as fixtures
 - `--file` : Use a specific file.
 Example : `--file=agenda`
 - no args : Asks if you want to run default fixture file